Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-77-to-war.md

 The ambassador was there waiting for her, fresh from Akyawentuo in his usual rugged attire.
 As ever he was in radiantly good health and still covered in a warm sheen from the jungle heat.
 He waved his hand vigorously at her, “Hey!
 Brought more supplies.”
 He gestured at the heavy-looking pile of boxes over by the array.
 “Also!
 Vemik’s got a new book to show you about all the edible plants they know about.
 The Singers put it together and he’s made a copy.”

 Uku smiled at him.
 The ambassador was undeniably handsome, as any healthy, well-shaped man could be.
 He was still far too big and *alien* a creature for matters of love, but she was very fond of his soul and personality.
-He was very much like a Ten’Gewek himself---get past the sheer predatory brutality of his body, and what you found beyond was sunlight and affection.
+He was very much like a Ten’Gewek himself - get past the sheer predatory brutality of his body, and what you found beyond was sunlight and affection.

 “I’ll be delighted to add it to the library,” she replied.